|

 friend Monte “Mondo” Thomas, “It was a drug deal that went sour”.
 Rusty

-was dealing in Cocaine and owed money to
+was dealing in Cocaine and owed money to Ron Sanders, who was one of the

 guitar players in his band.
 Sanders was a madman, he was also a